Reducing Bacteria in Honey Creek

 - Educate residents about pathogen problems and how they can help.
 Outreach materials will be delivered primarily within “critical areas.”
 We will also meet with farmers to discuss ways they reduce contamination from their practices.

 - Reduce pet waste entering storm systems.
-A combination of regulation, education and infrastructure will be used to reduce pet waste inputs to Honey Creek.
+A combination of regulation, education and pet waste disposal stations will be used to reduce pet waste inputs to Honey Creek.

 - Evaluate the success of these efforts to guide future investments.
-Year three will involve extensive monitoring and analysis to gage progress.
+Year three will involve extensive monitoring and analysis to gauge progress.

 This project is unique because it is likely that together, we can remove human-sourced pathogens and significantly reduce overall bacteria levels in Honey Creek.
 Given the level of contamination in the creek, it is quite possible that the pathogen impairment could be completely removed and the creek returned to full beneficial use status.
 We hope this project will serve as a model for reducing bacteria levels in similar watersheds around the state.